GilOliveira/schemadotorg/modules/schemadotorg_existing_values_autocomplete_widget/README.md

 - Go to the Schema.org properties configuration page.
   (/admin/config/search/schemadotorg/settings/properties)
+- Go to the 'Existing Values Autocomplete Widget settings' details.
 - Enter Schema.org properties that should use the Existing Values Autocomplete Widget.